HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

 As in 2020 and 2021 the most popular class name on the web is active.
-The fa, fa-* prefixes for Font Awesome still coming second and third.
-However, wp-* class names have crept up the rankings, moving to fourth place.
+The `fa`, `fa-*` prefixes for Font Awesome still coming second and third.
+However, `wp-*` class names have crept up the rankings, moving to fourth place.
 They now show up on 31% of pages, having been at 20% in 2021.
-We also see class names such as has-large-font-size appearing, these are used in the new WordPress Block Editor.
+We also see class names such as `has-large-font-size` appearing, these are used in the new WordPress Block Editor.

-Clearfix has disappeared from the top 20, it is now found on only 10% of pages, a very clear indication that float-based layouts are vanishing from the web.
+`clearfix` has disappeared from the top 20, it is now found on only 10% of pages, a very clear indication that float-based layouts are vanishing from the web.

 {{ figure_markup(
     image="top-selector-ids.png",